ClickHouse and PromQL

 Prometheus configuration

-We’ll setup Prometheus with no local retention, pointing remote read to our proxy, and remote write to clickhouse remote write endpoint:
+Configure Prometheus with zero local retention, remote read pointed at the proxy, and remote write pointed at ClickHouse:

 global: